navidrome/navidrome/README.md

 platform.
 There are builds available for Linux, macOS and Windows (32 and 64 bits).

 Remember to install [ffmpeg](https://ffmpeg.org/download.html) in your system, a requirement for Navidrome to work properly.
+You may find the latest static build for your platform here: https://johnvansickle.com/ffmpeg/

 If you have any issues with these binaries, or need a binary for a different platform, please [open an issue](https://github.com/deluan/navidrome/issues)